baranadm/vet-bookings/README.md

 	 - if *page* or *size* parameter is missing or invalid - HTTP Status 400

 **@POST /doctor/**
-- requires Vet body (*name, surname, hourly rate, NIP*)
+- requires DoctorDTO body (*name - required, surname - required, hourly rate, NIP*)
-- returns created Vet body - HTTP Status 201
+- returns created doctor's DoctorDTO body - HTTP Status 201
 - errors:
-	- if request Vet body is missing/not valid - HTTP Status 400
+	- if request DoctorDTO body is missing/not valid - HTTP Status 400
 	- if NIP is duplicated - HTTP Status 400
 	- if NIP is not valid - HTTP Status 400